jonathanhliu21/COM-Server/docs/guide/getting-started.md

 ### Adding custom endpoints

-To add custom endpoints, use the `add_endpoints` decorator above a function with a nested class in it.
-The nested class should extend `ConnectionResource` and have functions similar to the classes of `flask_restful`.
+To add custom endpoints, use the `add_endpoint` decorator above a class.
+The class has to extend `ConnectionResource` and should have functions similar to the classes of `flask_restful`.
 See [here](https://flask-restful.readthedocs.io/en/latest/quickstart.html#a-minimal-api) for more info.
-The function needs to have a `conn` parameter indicating the connection object and lastly needs to return the nested class.
+To use the connection object, you can use the `self.conn` attribute of the class.

 The example below adds a route at `/hello_world`, sends "`Hello world\n`" to the serial port, then returns `{"Hello": "world"}` when there is a GET request.